-M: Another thing that I repeat a lot is how valuable relationships are in our industry.
+Another thing that I repeat a lot is how valuable relationships are in our industry.
 We want to make sure that we are technically proficient.
-I think everybody understands that, but what sometimes gets lost is that people think that’s the only thing that matters.
+Everybody understands that, but what sometimes gets lost is that people think that’s the only thing that matters.
 No one does a project alone.
-It is very much a large team effort and it’s highly collaborative.
+It is very much a large team effort, and it’s highly collaborative.
 The sooner they learn that it’s a relationship-driven industry, the better off they’ll be.
-I hope that our students develop really good relationships and see the faculty as a resource and part of their network.
+I hope that our students develop excellent relationships and see the faculty as a resource and part of their network.

 C: The students see this with you and your colleagues and your relationships as well, I’m sure.

 M: Yeah, I hope so.
 I hope that all the students that come to my classes really understand that I care about them.
-I care about them as individuals, and I value the relationships that we get to build a group in a particular class.
+I care about them as individuals, and I value the relationships we get to build.
 I feel very fortunate to get to be just one part of their time here while they’re in college.

 C: What do you see yourself doing in the next five or 10 years to aid in the growth and development of future construction science students?